View Source Ecto.Adapters.SQLite3 (Ecto SQLite3 v0.17.4)

 LIKE match on BLOB columns

-We have the DSQLITE_LIKE_DOESNT_MATCH_BLOBS compile-time option set to true, as recommended by SQLite.
+We have the SQLITE_LIKE_DOESNT_MATCH_BLOBS compile-time definition option set to true, as recommended by SQLite.
 This means you cannot do LIKE queries on BLOB columns.

 Case sensitivity

-Case sensitivty for LIKE is off by default, and controlled by the :case_sensitive_like option outlined above.
+Case sensitivity for LIKE is off by default, and controlled by the :case_sensitive_like option outlined above.

 However, for equality comparison, case sensitivity is always on.
 If you want to make a column not be case sensitive, for email storage for example, you can make it case insensitive by using the COLLATE NOCASE option in SQLite.
 This is configured via the :collate option.